iterative/ldb-resources/README.md

 Cache function in LDB requires no explicit configuration and is enabled by default.

-🦉
+ᐃ
 </details>

 <details>
   <summary>Find and retrieve data samples by file attributes</summary>

+ᐃ

-🦉 Searching data by name patterns and file attributes is easy in filestystems with `find(1)` and similar tools, but is not readily available in the cloud.
+Searching data by name patterns and file attributes is easy in filestystems with `find(1)` and similar tools, but is not readily available in the cloud.
 LDB fills this gap by storing file attributes in JSON format at indexing time and allowing to query them with JMESPATH expressions.

   For one example, time-based file search of objects in LDB index may look like this: